CFV'08 Fifth International Workshop on Constraints in Formal Verification

 Invited Speakers

-Alex Groce, NASA, U.S.A.
+Alex Groce, NASA-JPL, U.S.A.

 Talk title: Putting Flight Software Through the Paces with Testing, Model Checking, and Constraint-Solving